frederic-perez/AmE-dictionary/dictionary.md

 __gaunt__ :es: demacrado
 __gauze__ (gauzy) :two: :shit: :es: gasa
 __gazebo__
+__gear__ _You can't control the weather, but you control the clothes and gear you use to deal with it._
 __gearbox__
 __gelled__ _His hair was neatly gelled._
 __gerrymander__ :two: Manipulate the boundaries of (an electoral constituency) so as to favour one party or class.
 From the name of Governor Elbridge Gerry of Massachusetts + salamander, [...] a map was published with the title _The Gerry-Mander._